graphaware/graphite/README.md

 ## Bootstrapping data

-You can provide a `bootstrap.cql` file in the same directory as the config file.
+Add a `bootstrap.cql` file containing Cypher statements into the config directory.
 It will be copied to `src/main/resources` of the generated application.
-When the app is running you can then bootstrap this data into the database, either from the browser:
+When the app starts import your bootstrap data into the database, either from the browser:

 ```http://localhost:8080/api/bootstrap```